 It is integrating all aspects of life and brings synergy among them.
 As we said earlier, workplaces today understand the importance of boosting employee morale and job satisfaction by implementing strategies that can benefit both parties.
 Does it sound similar to work-life balance?
 If yes, then let us clarify that it is not.
 Work-life balance is balancing professional and personal life by implementing definitive strategies.
 For example, in a work-life balance, employees may shut their work duties completely when they are on vacation.
 Whereas in work-life integration, one would take a work call or join the urgent business meeting remotely.

 The concept of work-life integration is not very old.
-The idea is to bring harmony to one's work-life by implementing tactics that can help one achieve that.
+The idea is to bring harmony to one's work-life by implementing tactics to help one achieve that.

 How To Strategize For Work-life Integration